 The first play he produced was Thornton Wilder’s Our Town.
 For this production, students met in the last period of the day and returned again for evening practice sessions from Saturday night through Thursday night with the two major performances taking place on the Saturday and Sunday evenings before Thanksgiving break.

 The Literary Interpretation course is offered in this format every other year.
 The repertoire has included the following productions:

 The intent of the effort and time a production requires is, according to Thomas Baker, to offer students who may not have vocal talent or who may not be athletic giants an opportunity to shine on stage.
-Baker does not audition students for entrance into the course.
-He works with the students who sign up for the experience in any given year.
-Students learn that they have within them a talent they never knew they had and that they can rise to a level of excellence that surprises them and delights an audience.
+Baker did not audition students for entrance into the course.
+He worked with the students who signed up for the experience in any given year.
+Students learned that they have within them a talent they never knew they had and that they can rise to a level of excellence that surprises them and delights an audience.

 Starting in 2017, the school plays have been produced and directed by English teacher, David VanDenburgh.